Benefits of mental health days: three hidden reasons you didn’t know about

 Another study estimates that the total cost of work-related depression alone in the EU is nearly €620 billion per year.
 Add the fact that 77 percent of people in the U.S. regularly suffer physical symptoms due to stress, and it’s evident that the problem is a huge one.

-Research also confirms there are elevated risks of depression amongst employees experiencing work-related stress.
+Whether someone specializes in business intelligence consulting or customer care and support, research also confirms there are elevated risks of depression among employees experiencing work-related stress.

 Tackling mental health problems early is important for preventing them from getting worse.
 This is why taking a mental health day to care for yourself, de-stress and re-group can be useful.